Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/README.md

 - Readers want to extend their knowledge on different dimensions of personal development such as nutrition, career, finance etc.
 - Readers have a strong willingness to integrate reading more books in their personal development.
 - Readers want to have access to a large library of books about personal development.
-- Readers wants to read reviews with great insights to esily choose their next reading
+- Readers wants to read reviews with great insights to easily choose their next reading

 c. restraints
 - Readers believe they don't have time to read and rarely commit to make reading a real activity, part of their daily life.